ianframe/APCSAutograder/README.md

 	# hop into their directory to shorten the next two lines
 	cd ${student}
 	# place all of the necessary Java files for the project on the following line for compilation.
 	javac InputHandler.java Grapher.java BreastCancerClassify.java BreastCancerClassifyTest.java AutoGrader.java
+	# run AutoGrader and append its output (student name and score) into the CSV file
 	java AutoGrader >> ../../student_grades.csv
-	# by changing directories earlier, we need to get back to the project root directory
+	# by changing directories earlier, get back to the project root directory
 	cd ../..
 done
 ```